Anthology Inc.: Other products

 The company launched Blackboard Mobile in 2009 after having acquired TerriblyClever.
 The platform provides students with access to teaching and learning content and campus information through mobile applications for iOS, Android, BlackBerry and WebOS devices.
-Blackboard Mobile allows students to both access course materials, check grades, and participate in discussions, and to access information about campus life and services.
+Blackboard Mobile allows students to both access course materials, check grades, participate in discussions, and to access information about campus life and services.

 The company began providing its Blackboard Connect service in 2008, for use by school districts and higher education institutions to send out mass phone, text and e-mail notifications.
 The service can be used for routine alerts and notifications, academic or instructor notifications, or by school districts and communities to share time-sensitive information, such as in the case of natural disasters and campus emergencies.

 Blackboard Transact, formerly Blackboard Commerce Suite, is transaction processing system tied to university ID cards, which can be used for meal plans, vending machines and laundry services, and an e-commerce front end for the transaction system.
 The Transact system is NFC-compatible and its ID cards use contactless technology.
 Blackboard Transact also includes a program for off-campus vendors that allow students to pay for goods using their college's campus card.
 In March 2019 Blackboard announced that Transact was to be spun off, having been acquired by Reverence Capital Partners.

 Blackboard Analytics was developed after the company acquired iStrategy, a data analysis firm, in December 2010.
 The Blackboard Analytics platform is a system for data warehousing and analysis, with applications for educational institutions to analyze student numbers, class scheduling, and financial information.
 The platform was created as a business intelligence tool specifically for higher education institutions and uses data from colleges' student information, human resources and financial information systems.

 Blackboard Open LMS was created when Blackboard acquired Moodlerooms and NetSpot in 2012.
 Blackboard saw significant growth in their open source group through 2018, before selling that division in 2020 to Learning Technologies Group.